reddio-com/doc/docs/guide/getting-started/mint-nfts-with-api-calls-on-layer-2.md

    - `token_id`: Your Token ID
    - `name`: The name you have chosen for your token.
    - `description`: Your token's brief description.
-   - `media`: The media associated with your token.
+   - `media`: The image associated with your token.
+   - `additional_kv`: Other key value that will store on metadata.json.

 3. **Send the Request**